Alumnae Advocate for Their Communities in COVID-19 Vaccine Rollout

 She added that the apportionment of federal money last year was essential, and said it’s imperative that Congress pass a COVID-19 relief bill.
 Now that the Senate has backed a $1.9 trillion COVID-19 relief package, she has hope that more help will come soon.
 Despite the considerable logistical ordeals, Chan’s overwhelming feeling is one of gratitude: “It’s wonderful that the vaccine is here.”

-This is the first in a three-part series looking into how Wellesley alumnae are involved in the rollout of the COVID-19 vaccine.
+This is the first in a two-part series looking into how Wellesley alumnae are involved in the rollout of the COVID-19 vaccine.